clarkgrangerc/DM-SL/Assignment-2.md

 at out of sample RMSE in multiple iterations.
 Including more interaction variables and polynomials manually and one by one also did not help.

-Looking at the co-efficients, we can say that lotsize, no. of bedrooms, no. of bathrooms, living area, central air, heating, fuel and land value are the most important variables in explaining the prices of houses in the sample.
+Looking at the co-efficients, we can say that lotsize, number of bedrooms, number of bathrooms, living area, central air, heating, fuel and land value are the most important variables in explaining the prices of houses in the sample.
 Some interaction variables also come out to be significant in the regression model but they do not contribute much to out of sample RMSE and in most cases increase error in out of sample prediction.

 So we decided to have the following model as our final best linear regression model for house prices.